-1.4 The purpose of the First Proposals (preferred options) stage
+1.4 The purpose of the First Proposals stage

-The First Proposals (preferred options) stage is the next major step in our plan making journey.
+The First Proposals stage is the next major step in our plan making journey.
 It sets out our preferred approach to the level of growth that should be planned for, and where it should be planned.
-It also highlights that there remains uncertainty about delivery of water infrastructure needed to support new growth, and how this could impact of the timing of developments proposed.
+It also highlights that there remains uncertainty about delivery of water infrastructure needed to support new growth, and how this could impact on the timing of developments proposed.